RadhiRasho/Neural-Network/c/Thoughts.md

 ### Basic Idea

 - Open IDX file in binary mode
-- Reac and convert header information (number of images, rows, columns)
+- Read and convert header information (number of images, rows, columns)
 - Allocate necessary memory and read the image pixel data and labels.

 ## Implementing the Neural Network Structure